vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 | Delete an element by setting it to null          | O(1)                   |
 | Delete an element by shifting element            | O(n)                   |

+In resume, every time there is a For loop, will be a O(n) complexity

 **Retrieve with index**

 ```java